 Transactions by members of a company’s supervisory, executive or divisional boards, or their family members, involving shares in “their” company.

 The share of a company's profit paid to a shareholder.
 Dividends are usually expressed as a percentage of the nominal value of the shares.
 The amount is decided by the Annual General Meeting on the basis of proposals put forward by the company's executive and supervisory boards.
 Dividends are paid - normally through a depositary bank - on the day after the AGM on shares a shareholder possesses on the day of the AGM.

-Indicator for assessing the profitability of an investment in equities.
+Indicator for assessing the profitability of an investment in shares.
 It is determined by dividing the dividend by the share price at the close of the reporting year and then multiplying it by 100.

 A financial indicator denoting earnings before interest and taxes.